UnrealIOS/.github/profile/README.md

 Deploy Human Team Assist

+Deliver rest of Queen of Swords' Friends and their onboard vehicles

-Deliver Queen of Swords + Auxiliaries, their onboard vehicles, Human Team Assist, Human Team
+Deliver Queen of Swords + Must Have Auxiliaries, their onboard vehicles, Human Team Assist, Human Team

 Build Queen of Swords and Her friends